juanortiz10/react-recoil-spotify-seeker/README.md

-# React Recoil Spotify Searcher
+# React Recoil Spotify Seeker

 This example is the final project done on my YouTube course.
 I use the new state management library created by facebook's engineers: [Recoil](https://recoiljs.org/).